 About

-Economy for Everyone was built to connect lived experience, institutional behavior, and economic outcomes in language that is actionable and human.
+Economy for Everyone connects lived experience, institutional behavior, and economic outcomes in plain language, with practical action.

 The public-facing model has gotten sharper over time.
-The current version assumes a few things up front: big recurring costs drive a lot of instability, some domains fail because capacity is too thin, some fail because low-choice systems invite extraction, and complexity is not just annoying.
-It is a hidden tax.
+The current version assumes a few things up front: big recurring costs drive a lot of instability, some domains fail because capacity is too thin, some fail because low-choice systems invite extraction, and complexity isn't just annoying.
+It's a hidden tax.
 Where exit is weak, contestability and decision visibility have to get stronger.

 Start with the origin story for the why behind the framework.
 Then read the core model for the public version of the loop and the criteria behind the rest of the site.